Shihang-Wang-58/Shihang-Wang-58.github.io/README.md

 # Shihang Wang(王世航)
-This is Shihang Wang's personal [homepage](https://Shihang-Wang-58.github.io/).
+This is Ze Jiang's personal [homepage](https://Shihang-Wang-58.github.io/).

 ## ***A short introduction***